-before graduating high school, chef cole dickinson began working in the industry as a server but quickly transitioned to a spot on the line. working his way up through a variety of kitchens, he first worked with chef michael voltaggio at charlie palmer’s dry creek kitchen in healdsburg. over a span of more than six years, dickinson continued to work under voltaggio as his sous chef – at hemsiphere at the greenbrier in west virginia and then at the bazaar by josé andrés in beverly hills. his professional experiences also including staging and/or working for other highly lauded chefs and restaurants such as chefs heston blumenthal’s fat duck in london, laurent gras’ l2o in chicago and wolfgang puck in Beverly hills. alongside voltaggio, dickinson will help to oversee the kitchen at ink.
+before graduating high school, chef cole dickinson began working in the industry as a server but quickly transitioned to a spot on the line. working his way up through a variety of kitchens, he first worked with chef michael voltaggio at charlie palmer’s dry creek kitchen in healdsburg. over a span of more than six years, dickinson continued to work under voltaggio as his sous chef – at hemsiphere at the greenbrier in west virginia and then at the bazaar by josé andrés in beverly hills. his professional experiences also including staging and/or working for other highly lauded chefs and restaurants such as chefs heston blumenthal’s fat duck in london, laurent gras’ l2o in chicago and wolfgang puck in Beverly hills. since ink.’s opening, he has been recognized as one of Eater’s Young Guns (which highlights up and coming culinary talent, nationally) in its inaugural year, as well as being named one of Zagat’s 30 Under 30 in 2013. and alongside voltaggio, dickinson helps to oversee the kitchen at ink.

 ed anderson spent the first 15 years of his career training his eye as a graphic designer, and tends to see the world as “less is more”. largely self-taught, he is comfortable in the studio or on location, working with minimal equipment and available light.

 based in norther california, food and the people who make it became natural subjects. ed is drawn to the hyper-dedicated, semi-eccentric, heavily-inked, diy-everything types. his images are honest and evocative. they tell stories.

 Per blog post titled: The Hundreds x ink.sack (on 8.11.11):